samstav/simpl/docs/INSTALL.md

 The root of this source repo will be synchronized with the vagrant box, so you can make code changes in the git clone in your host environment and the changes will be reflected inside the vagrant box.
-Note: You will restart `checkmate-server` for changes to take effect.
+Note: You will need to restart `checkmate-server` for changes to take effect.

 ## Manual Installation